lingtalfi/nullos-admin/doc/official/developers/guidelines/module-guidelines.md

 Page files for a MyPizza module should be located in **app-nullos/pages/modules/{myPizza}/{myPizza}.php**.

 {myPizza} should be replaced by the camelCase for the module class name.

+Create only one page if possible, using get parameters to differentiate between pages, and using internal layout-elements branching;
+so that we don't waste the set of available urls.